mansy996/mail_sender/README.md

 <!-- ABOUT THE MODULE -->
 ## About The Module

-Mail Sender Module is python module that helps you send your emails perfectly.
+Mail Sender Module is a python module that helps you send your emails perfectly.

-This module is built with Python >= 3.7
+it also supports send mails with attachments.

 <p align="right">(<a href="#top">back to top</a>)</p>